balajivsdev/Jewellery-Product-Management/README.md

 - json (enabled by default - don't turn it off)
 - [mysqlnd](http://php.net/manual/en/mysqlnd.install.php) if you plan to use MySQL
 - [libcurl](http://php.net/manual/en/curl.requirements.php) if you plan to use the HTTP\CURLRequest library

+## Setup Jewellery Product Management

+- Download this package as the zip or clone it into your system.

+- After, change the env file to .env and configure the database.

+- Open the terminal and run the command 'composer install' to update vendor and dependencies.

+- Run this SQL Statement to create the database in my sql CREATE DATABASE jewellery_product_management;

+- After creation of database kindly run this command in the terminal to insert the tables 'php spark migrate'.

+- Then, need to run the command to start the server 'php spark serve'.

+- Visit http://localhost:8080 in your browser to access the app.